Oldsmobile Cutlass: 1970

 A 1970-only offering was the Oldsmobile Rallye 350, a value-priced high-performance model using the 350 engine.
-It was intended for younger buyers that wanted the performance and looks of a supercar, but might have trouble with the rising insurance premiums associated with 455-engined cars like the 4-4-2.
-In essence the Rallye 350 was an appearance package (coded W45) tied to mandatory options, and could be ordered on the Cutlass S Holiday or Sports Coupe as well as on the F-85 Sports Coupe.
+It was intended for younger buyers who wanted the performance and looks of a supercar, but might have trouble with the rising insurance premiums associated with 455-engined cars like the 4-4-2.
+In essence, the Rallye 350 was an appearance package (coded W45) tied to mandatory options, available on the Cutlass S Holiday or Sports Coupe and the F-85 Sports Coupe.
 All Rallye 350s were painted in Sebring Yellow with matching urethane-coated bumpers front and rear.
 The package also included special black and orange decals, blacked out grille and yellow-painted 7" wide Super Stock II rally wheels without trim rings, wearing G70×14" bias-belted Wide Oval blackwall tires.
 The engine was the L74 air-inducted high-compression 350 cu.in.
 Rocket V8 engine, fitted with a Quadrajet carburetor and producing 310 hp.
 Required options were the associated "Force-Air" fiberglass vented hood, dual exhaust with 4-4-2-style megaphone outlets, 3.23:1 axle ratio, heavy-duty "Rallye-Sport Suspension" with front and rear stabilizers, sports mirrors and sports steering wheel.